sashman/absinthe_gen/README.md

 ## Usage

-The scaffold task will generate a schema, a type and a resolver files.
+The scaffold task will generate a schema, a type and a resolver files based on ["Our First Query" tutorial](https://hexdocs.pm/absinthe/our-first-query.html).

 ```
 mix absinthe.gen.scaffold my_context my_type [my_field:string]